 - It’s okay to hope.
 All hoping really means is that you’re acknowledging there may be many opportunities heading your way that you don’t know about.

 - Daily bread isn’t just about food.
-It’s having an expectation that ALL of your needs will be addressed.
+It’s having an expectation that God will address ALL of your needs.

 - Daily bread sometimes comes as crumbs.
-Be grateful.
+Remain grateful.

 - Be careful about using the word “can’t.”
 Jesus never did.
 Don’t limit His abilities to your own.